GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/variables.md

  The set of integers   is infinite and extends from:
  	{…, -3, -2 , -1, 0 , 1 , 2 , 3, …}

-The collection of ANY_INT numbers with sign bit is finite and is limited by the number of BITS needed to construct the numerical value (see Table 4 4 : Elementary data types (IEC 61131, 2003):
+The collection of ANY_INT numbers with sign bit is finite and is limited by the number of BITS needed to construct the numerical value :
 •	{-128, …, -2, -1, 0 , 1 , 2 , …, 127} - SINT
 •	{-32768, …, -2, -1, 0 , 1 , 2 , …, 32767} - INT
 •	{-2147483648, …, -2, -1, 0 , 1 , 2 , …, 2147483647} - DINT